12 Tiny Changes That Make Your Resume Easy for Recruiters to Skim

 There’s some debate about how many seconds a recruiter spends looking over a resume, but we can all agree that it’s not a lot.
 With such limited time to get important information across, anything you can do to make your resume easier to skim could mean the difference between the forward or toss piles.

 So, after you’ve spent some time perfecting the content of those sections and bullet points, it’s time to make sure they’re as easy (and appealing!) to read as possible.
-Here are 12 little formatting tricks you can use to help recruiters and hiring managers get the most from your resume during their six to 18 second scan.
+Here are 12 little resume formatting tricks you can use to help recruiters and hiring managers get the most from your resume template during their six to 18 second scan.

 1. Don’t Center Any of Your Text